kavyahuja/cs1302-ce29/README.md

 1. **QUESTION to answer in `Notes.md`:**
    xii.
 What do you think the instructors are tying to get you to see with all these plots?

+1. **Group Member 2:** Once you are convinced that your code is fully working, check that the code passes the `checkstyle` audit, then stage and commit your changes to your local repository with tag **`"checkpoint-4"`**, then **push those changes to GitHub**.

+1. **Group Member 1:** Update your local copy of the repository with the latest changes from the repository hosted on GitHub.
+If successful, everyone should now be able to see the updated exercise files in their local copies!
+Furthermore

+1. **Everyone:** View the condensed, graphical version of your Git log using `git adog`.

 <hr/>

 ![CP](https://img.shields.io/badge/Just%20Finished%20Checkpoint-4-success?style=for-the-badge)